mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/download/index.md

 ## <a name="Downloading_Trial>Downloading Konvoy via the Trial Page

 To request a free trial of Konvoy, go to https://d2iq.com/solutions/ksphere/konvoy#request-free-trial and fill out all required fields.
 After selecting **Submit**, an email will be sent to you with instructions on how to download Konvoy.
-Select the correct link within the email to start your download, then follow the instructions in the <a name=/ksphere/konvoy/latest/quick-start>Konvoy Quick Start</a> for your next steps.
+Select the link corresponding to the OS that you will be using within the email to start your download, then follow the instructions in the [Konvoy Quick Start](../quick-start/) for your next steps.

 **Note:** If you are unable to access your download of Konvoy, contact your sales representative or send an email to sales@d2iq.com.